40th G7 summit

-The 40th G7 summit was held 4–5 June, 2014 in Brussels, Belgium.
-It was originally scheduled to be held as the “40th G8 summit” and be hosted by Russia in the Black Sea resort of Sochi.
-However, the other seven countries decided on 24 March that the summit would be instead held without Russia in Brussels.
+The 40th G7 summit was held 4–5 June 2014 in Brussels, Belgium.
+It was originally scheduled to be held as the "40th G8 summit" and be hosted by Russia in the Black Sea resort of Sochi.
+However, Russia was excluded from the grouping due to its annexation of Crimea and the remaining members chose to hold the summit instead in Brussels.

-Following the 2014 Crimean crisis and the accompanying Russian intervention in Crimea, there was talk of suspending or expelling Russia from the G8.
-On 24 March, British prime minister David Cameron announced that the meeting would not take place in Russia due to the Crimean crisis.
+Following the outbreak of the Russo-Ukrainian War, there was talk of suspending or expelling Russia from the G8.
+On 24 March, British Prime Minister David Cameron announced that the meeting would not take place in Russia due to its annexation of Crimea.